Research title: How can we strengthen emergency healthcare for forced migrants situated on the edges of Europe?

-Before beginning my PhD, I spent several years working within the humanitarian aid sector supporting operations for emergency medical provision both from the field and Head Quarters; most notably with Médecins Sans Frontières and as of late with the British Red Cross as a Refugee Caseworker.
+Before beginning my PhD, I spent several years working within the humanitarian aid sector supporting operations for emergency medical provision both from the field and Head Quarters.
 This experience highlighted both the opportunities and challenges that service users and service providers face during the process of delivering care for refugee populations.
 This experience led me to write a PhD project which asks, ‘what operational changes in humanitarian medical care are needed to establish more effective and culturally appropriate aid provision’?

-My PhD, which investigates how humanitarian medical operations are mobilised in Lebanon, asking what might more effective and culturally appropriate refugee healthcare look like?
+My PhD investigates how humanitarian medical operations are mobilised in Lebanon, and asks what might more effective and culturally appropriate refugee healthcare look like?

-Key arguments used to frame this research include post-colonial theories and the social determents of health in spaces of aid.
-In August 2019, I travelled to Lebanon to work with the project partners, international NGO Médecins Sans Frontières and national humanitarian medical NGO Amel Association International, to develop a clearer understanding of the settings in which they work and to foster the links required to conduct this research.
+Key arguments used to frame this research include theories of post-coloniality and the social determents of health in spaces of aid.
+In August 2019, I travelled to Lebanon to work with the project partners, an international NGO and a national humanitarian medical NGO, to develop a clearer understanding of the settings in which they work and to foster the links required to conduct this research.

 Research Methods and Design

 These discussions will allow the groups to systematically reflect on the social and cultural structures within the medical aid organisations, and how improvements could be made to improve the service’s efficiency and cultural appropriation.
-Through supporting daily operations in a cross-case design, with both an international (Médecins Sans Frontières) and national humanitarian medical NGO (Amel Association), I will explore the challenges and opportunities that these different organisations experience in their response to urban refugee healthcare.
+Through supporting daily operations in a cross-case design, with both an international and national humanitarian medical NGO, I will explore the challenges and opportunities that these different organisations experience in their response to urban refugee healthcare.